EthernovaDev/node-explorer/README.md

 Bootnodes go in `config\bootnodes.txt` (one enode per line, `#` comments allowed).
 See `config\README-BOOTNODES.md`.

 If `autoExportEnabled=true`, the collector will overwrite `bootnodes.txt` and create `static-nodes.json` at the configured paths every interval.
 Existing bootnodes are preserved and fresh enodes are appended (deduped and capped by `autoExportLimit`).

+If `nodeStartBatPath` is set, `start-node.ps1` runs that `.bat` and does not add the default CLI flags.
+Make sure your bat/script enables the admin RPC (`--http.api eth,net,web3,admin`) and uses the right bootnodes/config.

 ### LAN access (optional)